rahul-goel/fused-ssim/README.md

 - Convolutions in SSIM are spatially localized leading to fully-fused implementation without touching global memory for intermediate steps.
 - Backpropagation through Gaussian Convolution is simply another Gaussian Convolution itself.
 - Gaussian Convolutions are separable leading to reduced computation.
+- Gaussians are symmetric in nature leading to fewer computations.
+- Single convolution pass for multiple statistics.

 As per the original SSIM paper, this implementation uses `11x11` sized convolution kernel.
 The weights for it have been hardcoded and this is another reason for it's speed.
 This implementation currently only supports **2D images** but with **variable number of channels** and **batch size**.